Food choice of older adults

-Research into food preferences in older adults and seniors considers how people's dietary experiences change with ageing, and helps people understand how taste, nutrition, and food choices can change throughout one's lifetime, particularly when people approach the age of 70 or beyond.
+Research into food choice of older adults considers how people's dietary experiences and preferences change with ageing, and helps people understand how taste, nutrition, and food choices can change throughout one's lifetime, particularly when people approach the age of 70 or beyond.
 Influencing variables can include: social and cultural environment, gender and/or personal habits, and also physical and mental health.
 Scientific studies have been performed to explain why people like or dislike certain foods and what factors may affect these preferences.